-25. Monitor use of the Ailsa Craig off-leash dog park and evaluate future opportunities to establish a second location in Parkhill, only if there be a viable community partner to assist with daily operations.
+28. Monitor use of the Ailsa Craig off-leash dog park and evaluate future opportunities to establish additional locations, potentially in Parkhill and Narin, only if there is a viable community partner to assist with daily operations.
+Community engagement should be undertaken to inform potential locations and future decisions.

-5.15 Outdoor Skating Rinks
+5.16 Outdoor Skating Rinks